 - j.
 For all secondary categories, described in Rule 510, 511, or 512 of these rules but not contained in the list in Paragraph 315.01.i. of this rule, adjusted market value will equal taxable value.
-(3-30-07) - k.
-"Appraisal" or "appraised value" refers to any State Tax Commission provided independently conducted property appraisal.
-(7-1-98) - O2.
-Use of Property Designations.
-In computing the ratio for the Boise School District, the State Tax Commission will designate property as residential or commercial and shall assign appropriate primary categories, described in Subsections 130.02 through 130.06 of these rules, and secondary categories, described in Rules 510, 511, and 512 of these rules, to these designations as shown in Paragraph 315.01.i. of this rule.
-For the Boise School District, adjusted market value shall be computed by dividing the appropriate ratio ascertained for each of these designations into the sum of the taxable values for each primary and secondary category assigned to a designation.
-Except as provided in Subsection 315.06 of this rule, for the taxable value in any secondary category to be included in said sum, at least one (1) observation (sale or appraisal) from that secondary category must be present in the ratio study.
-If the ratio for any given designation in the Boise School District indicates that the market value for assessment purposes cannot be determined with reasonable statistical certainty to differ from statutorily required market value, the taxable value shown on the Boise School District abstract(s) required pursuant to Subsection 315.04 of this rule for each of the secondary categories included in that designation shall be the adjusted market value for said designation for said school district.
-(4-2-08) - 03.
-Assessor to Identify Boise School Districts.
-Each county assessor will identify for the State Tax Commission which sales submitted for the ratio study are located within the Boise School District.
-(4-2-08) - 04.
+(7-1-24) - k.
+"Appraisal" or "appraised value" refers to any Tax Commission provided property appraisal.
+(7-1-24) - Ocumission will designate property as residential or commercial and will assign sales and appraisals to these designations as shown in Paragraph 315.01.i. of this rule.
+For the Boise School District, adjusted market value is computed by dividing the appropriate ratio ascertained for each of these designations into the sum of the net taxable values for each secondary category assigned to a designation.
+Except as provided in Subsection 315.05 of this rule, for the net taxable value in any secondary category to be included in said sum, at least one (1) observation (sale or appraisal) from that secondary category must be present in the ratio study.
+If the ratio for any given designation in the Boise School District indicates that the market value for assessment purposes cannot be determined with reasonable statistical certainty to differ from statutorily required market value, the net taxable value shown on the Boise School District abstract(s) required pursuant to Subsection 315.04 of this rule for each of the secondary categories included in that designation is the adjusted market value for said designation.

+(7-1-24) - 03.
+Assessor to Identify Location.
+Each county assessor will identify which sales submitted for the ratio study are located within the Boise School District.
+(7-1-24) - 04.
 Abstracts of Value for the Boise School District.
-Each applicable county auditor shall provide to the State Tax Commission abstracts of the taxable value of all property within the portion of the Boise School District in that county.
-These abstracts shall be submitted in the same manner and at the same time as provided for county abstracts of value.
-(4-2-08) - 05.
-Urban Renewal Increment and Exemption to be Subtracted.
-The taxable value of each primary or secondary category within the Boise School District shall not include the value that exceeds the value on the base assessment roll in any urban renewal district pursuant to Chapter 29, Title 50, Idaho Code, and shall not include the value of any property exempt from property tax.
-(4-11-15) - Determination.
-Properties identified as secondary categories 10 and 31 rarely sell separately from farms and therefore do not appear in any ratio study.
-However, the level of assessment typically is similar to that of other rural residential property, including property in secondary categories 12, 15, 34, and 37.
-For any ratio study where there is an adjustment to be made to the assessed values in the residential designation, such adjustment shall be applied to any assessed value in secondary category 10, provided there is at least one (1) observation (sale) of property identified in either secondary category 31, provided there is at least one (1) observation (sale) of property identified in either secondary category 34 or 37.
-(3-30-07) - 07.
+Each applicable county auditor will provide to the Tax Commission abstracts of the net taxable value of all property within the portion of the Boise School District in that county.
+These abstracts are submitted in the same manner and at the same time as provided for county abstracts of value.

+(7-1-24) - O5.
+Exception from Requirement for at Least One Observation for Use of Secondary Category in Adjusted Value Determination.
+When there is an adjustment to be made to the net taxable values in the residential designation, such adjustment applies to any net taxable value in secondary category 10, provided there is at least one (1) observation (sale) of property identified in either secondary category 12 or 15.
+Such adjustment will also be applied to any net taxable value in secondary category 31, provided there is at least one (1) observation (sale) of property identified in either secondary category 34 or 37. - 06.
 Certification of Values.
-The values required to be certified to the county clerk by the first Monday in April each year under Section 63-315, Idaho Code, shall be published on the State Tax Commission's web site or provided in an alternate format on request by the first Monday in April each year to satisfy this required certification.
-(3-30-07)
+The Tax Commission certifies values under Section 63-315, Idaho Code, by publication on the Tax Commission's web site or in an alternate format on request.
+(7-1-24) - Cross References.
+See rules 130, 510, 511, and 512 of these rules.
+(7-1-24)